 Architects have to switch effectively between being an artist, designer, planner, communicator, manager and leader.
 We’ll make sure you learn to reason logically, communicate clearly and read critically.
 You’ll become a creative problem-solver who can work independently and as a team member.

 In preparation for a career in professional practice, you’ll cover business and management as well as inter-relationships in the construction industry.
 You’ll be well prepared to contribute to the running of a successful practice.

-At our end-of-year Architecture and Planning Exhibition, you’ll have the chance to display your work to the public.
+At our end-of-year Summer Exhibition, you’ll have the chance to display your work to the public.